-(2) To exclude or modify a warranty of fitness or system integration, the exclusion must be in a record and be conspicuous.
-Language excluding all implied warranties of fitness or system integration is sufficient if it states "There is no warranty that the subject matter of this transaction will be fit for any particular purpose of the transferee except as specifically provided for in the contract of the parties" or words of similar effect.
+(2) To exclude or modify a warranty of reasonable effort or system integration, the exclusion must be in a record and be conspicuous.
+Language excluding all implied warranties of reasonable effort or system integration is sufficient if it states "There is no warranty that the subject matter of this transaction will be fit for any particular purpose of the transferee except as specifically provided for in the contract of the parties" or words of similar effect.